Pinus serotina

-Pinus serotina, the pond pine, black bark pine, bay pine, marsh pine, or pocosin pine, is a pine tree found along the Southeastern portion of the Atlantic coastal plain of the United States, from southern New Jersey south to Florida and west to southern Alabama.
+Pinus serotina, the pond pine, black bark pine, bay pine, marsh pine, or pocosin pine, is a species of conifer in the family Pinaceae, a pine tree found along the Southeastern portion of the Atlantic coastal plain of the United States, from southern New Jersey south to Florida and west to southern Alabama.
 Pond pine distribution may be starting to spread west towards Mississippi and Tennessee.

 Description

 This pine often has a crooked growth pattern and an irregular top and grows up to 21 m high, rarely to 29 m.
 The needles are in bundles of three or four, and 15–20 cm long.
 Pinus serotina will grow needles and little branches directly from the trunk, similar to the Pinus rigida (pitch pine), but the pitch pines will only grow in drier areas.
 The Pinus serotina is very similar to the common Pinus taeda (loblolly pine), but the key differences are they have direct needle growth from the trunk, are smaller in size, and tend not to grow straight.
 The bark of the pond pine forms rough plates.
 They are a brownish-red color.
 The pond pines are not as cold hardy as the loblolly and pitch pines.
 It takes 18 years for the pond pine to reach full maturity.
 The almost round cones are 5–8 cm long with small prickles on the scales.
 Its cones are usually serotinous, requiring fire to open.
 The pollen cones are cylinder-shaped with a yellow, brownish color, and are up to 1.8 inches long.
 Seed cones need two years to mature after pollination.
 In some cases, they will drop their seeds, but in most Pinus serotina, they will persist and hold their seeds.
 The color of the seed cones and seed scales is red-brown in color.
 The foliar sheaths measure 0.4 to 0.8 with long bases.
 The seeds are ovule in shape, being between 0.2 and 0.24 in in length, and have an angled tip colored a pale brown.
 For seeds to be used for regeneration, seed trees that are 23 to 25 cm in DBH and 30 years old are expected to produce 5,000 seeds.